 - Check the Blind Receipt box if you wish to process a purchase without a purchase order.
 This will remove the Order tab where items are added to the order; your workflow will then start with Stock Received or Invoice, depending on the chosen input method in Step 3.

-NOTE: If your organisation needs to calculate costs for Goods Received, Not Invoiced and Goods Invoiced, Not Received, see this article about Enabling Inventory Accrual settings.
+NOTE: If your organisation needs to track costs for Goods Received, Not Invoiced and Goods Invoiced, Not Received, see this article about Enabling Inventory Accrual settings.

 Adding Items to a Purchase Order

 There are two fields where items can be added.
-In the upper field, you can add stock items to the order.
-The lower field is for additional costs – any non-inventory or service items (e.g. shipping and handling) that need to be added to the order.
+In the upper field, you can add stock or non-inventory items to the order.
+The lower field is for additional costs – any service items (e.g. shipping and handling) that need to be added to the order.

 NOTE: It is recommended to set up products before creating purchase orders.
 For more information, see Product and Service Management.